jonnycarling/training/README.md

     > class(mydata$prog.type)
     [1] "factor"

 This is good.
-(If it hasn't, you can change the data by executing the following code:
+If it doesn't look like that, you can change the class of the data by executing the following code:

     mydata$adp <- as.integer(mydata$adp)
     mydata$prog.type <- as.integer(mydata$prog.type)